dipseth/dataproc-mcp/docs/AUTHENTICATION_IMPLEMENTATION_GUIDE.md

 ## Overview

-This guide documents the comprehensive authentication system implemented in the Dataproc MCP Server, including the successful consolidation project completed on 2025-05-29 that achieved significant performance improvements and resolved timeout issues.
+This guide documents the comprehensive authentication system implemented in the Dataproc MCP Server, including the successful consolidation project and **default parameter management system** completed on 2025-05-29 that achieved significant performance improvements, resolved timeout issues, and dramatically improved user experience.

 ## Authentication System Architecture